swcarpentry/DEPRECATED-bc/novice/shell/07-text_data_mining.md

 165.246.204.254 - - [07/Apr/2014:00:01:28 -0400] "POST /ReactomeRESTfulAPI/RESTfulWS/queryByIds/DatabaseObject HTTP/1.1" 200 490
 </pre>

 Not much to look at but we can see that the IP address of the browser is the first part of the record and that consistent time stamps are used.
+Note that the text does not appear to use tabs as field delimiters.

 #### It is 12 noon, April 7, 2014.
 Isolate the records for the past hour.